sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 - the code is clear enough;
 - the function is pure: it doesn’t have any internal state and avoids mutating its parameters.

-It’s better to have simple and clear code with mutations than complex and messy code without them.
-But if we do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.
+It’s better to have simple and clear code with mutation than complex and messy code without it.
+But if we do have mutation, it’s wise to isolate it to a small function with a meaningful name and clear API.

 Also, immutable operations could [significantly reduce performance](https://tkdodo.eu/blog/why-i-dont-like-reduce) if we work with large amounts of data and create a new object on each iteration.